vnsmatrix/qkb/README.md

-CONCEPT
+CONCEPT:

-<b>Queer Kunst Berlin</b> is an online multi-disciplinary art platform promoting emerging and established queer talents.
-We bring you art made by queers, curated by queers, with a strong emphasis in femme, poc, sw, nb & trans-made art.
+QKB (Queer Kunst Berlin) is an online multi-disciplinary art platform promoting emerging and established LGTBQ+ talents.
+We bring you art made by queers, curated by queers, with a strong emphasis in femme, POC, SW, non-binary & trans-made art.
 A common place and a growing community where we collaborate, nurture and empower each other.

-TECH
+TECH:

 React, Node, Express, SQL, HTML, CSS.